 The student to faculty ratio is 13:1.
 This kind of environment provides for a great deal of individual attention and support.

 The credit hour is the unit used to measure course work.
 The number of credits assigned to a course is usually defined as the number of hours the class meets per week (e.g. 3 semester hours = 3 hours per week for a 15 or 16 week term).

-Most students entering college aren’t certain what they want to study.
+Most students entering college aren't certain what they want to study.
 In an ideal world, you would know exactly what career you want to pursue and begin courses in that field.
-For the majority, the decision isn’t clear so it is wise to enroll in general education courses until a major can be determined.
+For the majority, the decision isn't clear so it is wise to enroll in general education courses until a major can be determined.
 General education course are courses required of nearly every degree and include such courses as English, mathematics, social sciences (history, psychology, sociology,) natural sciences (biology, chemistry, earth science) and humanities (philosophy, literature).
 For assistance in making career and educational planning choices you can either schedule a time to meet with our Career Services department or visit SSCC's online Career Coach.

 Southern State follows an open admission policy which is a policy that grants admission to an applicant who has graduated from an accredited secondary school or GED program without regard to grade point average, test scores or class standing.

 Southern State is on a rolling-admission system which means we accept applications anytime during the year.
 However, we do recommend that students pay close attention to registration deadlines and other important dates.